bitnine-oss/agensgraph/README.md

     > If `configure` doesn't find any header with an error message, you can use `--with-includes=/path/to/headers` option.

-4. Build & install AgensGraph
+4. Build & install AgensGraph:
     * Build and install AgensGraph engine
         ```sh
         $ make install